h-e-g/CNN_aDNA/CNN/README_CNN.md

 	column 14	"cnn_t_ICmax"	95% CI higher bound of T (from posterior distribution)

-2 - Ror emprical data.
+2 - For emprical data.
 Tabulated text file that stores the CNN predictions for the real datasets. snp_name is the name of the real variant analyzed read in the file '0-Variant_analyzed.txt' by the script 'RUN_CNN-ADNA.sh'